SCRT-HQ/VaporShell/docs/glossary/New-VSSecretsManagerSecretTargetAttachment.md

 ```

 ### -TargetType
+A string that defines the type of service or database associated with the secret.
-A string used by the Secrets Manager console to determine how to parse the structure of the secret text and place the values in the proper fields of the console user interface.
+This value instructs AWS Secrets Manager how to update the secret with the details of the service or database.
-If you created this secret using the Secrets Manager console then we recommend that you do not modify this value.
-If this is a custom secret, then this field is available for your use.
-As a best practice, do not store any sensitive information in this field.
-Instead, store sensitive information in the SecretString or SecretBinary fields to ensure that it is encrypted.
+This value must be one of the following:
++ AWS::RDS::DBInstance
++ AWS::RDS::DBCluster
++ AWS::Redshift::Cluster
++ AWS::DocDB::DBInstance
++ AWS::DocDB::DBCluster

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-secretsmanager-secrettargetattachment.html#cfn-secretsmanager-secrettargetattachment-targettype
 PrimitiveType: String